dora-team/fourkeys/terraform/README.md

 * The [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) and [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on your local machine.
 We recommend deploying from [Cloud Shell](https://shell.cloud.google.com/?show=ide%2Cterminal) on your Google Cloud project.

 ## Deploying with Terraform
+#TODO: Replace step 1 with rewrite
+1. Terraform will presume that the project you're using will have the relavant images in the container registry.
+Build the following:
+    - dashboard
+    - event handler
+    - parsers you plan on using

 1. Clone the fourkeys git repository, or copy the files in the `terraform/example` directory to your working directory